MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 ### OHLC chart

 OHLC Charts are highly useful since they show four major datapoints for a given stock at same time.
 So, in the next visual down the page you will see OHLC visual which shows you opening, closing, high, and low of the stock selected.
-You can also look deeper into the data by changing the moving average.
+You can also look deeper into the data by changing the moving average using the slider above the chart.
 Use the slider at the bottom of the chart to zoom in for more granularity.

 ![Screenshot of OHLC](media/service-connect-to-analyze-stocks/stocks-performance-ohlc.png)